Quick Start

 Production Deployment Overview

-Kasho consists of four required containers that work together:
+Kasho consists of three required containers that work together:

 - Redis - Used for distributed state management and caching

-- pg-change-stream - Captures changes from your source PostgreSQL database
+- Change Stream Service - Captures changes from your source database (

-- pg-translicator - Applies transformations and writes to your target database
+pg-change-streamfor PostgreSQL,mysql-change-streamfor MySQL) - translicator - Applies transformations and writes to your target database

 Container Images